 That doesn’t mean we are all obligated to accept every conclusion which someone says is scientific.
 But it does mean we cannot throw our hands up and reject the sciences as anti-Christian.

 My prayer is that God will raise up more Christians in the social sciences.
-There are staggering opportunities to live out the gospel in the helping communities.
+There are wonderful opportunities to live out the gospel in the helping communities.
 I thank God for many Christians already in these fields and pray that the church will grow in maturity and humbly shed her repugnance for the social sciences.